AndreyVLD/Programming-Notes/C#/Unity.md

     - `OnTriggerStay`
     - `OnTriggerExit`
  - For a trigger collision to register the following must be true:
-   - One of the object must be a `Rigid Body`.
+   - One of the objects must be a `Rigid Body`.
    - One of the objects must be a `Trigger`.
  - For collision under physics simulation both objects `MUST NOT` be `Triggers`.
-   - OnCollisionEnter
+   - `OnCollisionEnter`
-   - OnCollisionStay
+   - `OnCollisionStay`
-   - OnCollisionExit
+   - `OnCollisionExit`

 ## Saving Player data
  - To save data use: `PlayerPrefs`
- - Persists in memory Key,Value pairs
+ - Persists in memory Key-Value pairs